 Stay: For pure luxury, splurge on a room at Eden Roc Ascona - click here to check prices

 Itinerary DAY 6 | Ascona

 There are plenty of ways to amuse yourself today.
+(You can find plenty of options in this article.)
 Why not enjoy a lake cruise to another of the lakeside towns or to one of the two Brissago islands?

 Or wander the streets of Ascona’s pretty Old Town where you’ll find plenty of boutiques and galleries lining the narrow cobbled streets.
 Many of the buildings date back to the 14th Century.

 If it’s too hard to make a decision, head to the lakefront and enjoy a cold drink or a coffee whilst you take in the gorgeous views.

 It’s only a two hour drive (170 km) to Lucerne this morning so you might like to stop on the way at Bellinzona, a fortress town built in the Middle Ages.

 Three castles remain in Bellinzona today - Castelgrande, Montebello and Sasso Corbano - and all have together been declared a UNESCO World Heritage Site.
 Castelgrande is the most impressive with its crenellated walls connecting two square towers.

 Allow time to explore Lucerne’s Old Town this afternoon.
 After checking out the pretty frescoed buildings along the cobblestoned streets, the Chapel Bridge should be your next stop.
 Other sites worth visiting include the Jesuit Church and the Dying Lion statue.

 Stay: Hotel des Alpes - click here to check room rates